Karthikappally: Education

-St Thomas High School(1919) one of the Oldest in the area which opened as a high school which is affiliated to Kerala State Education Board.
+St Thomas High School (1919) one of the oldest in the area which opened as a high school which is affiliated to Kerala State Education Board.

-Karthikappally has its fair share of privately owned and state owned educational institutions.
+Karthikappally has privately owned and state owned educational institutions.
 Institutions of education are affiliated to either the Central Board for Secondary Education (CBSE), or the Kerala State Education Board.

 Most private schools use English language as the medium of instruction whereas government run schools offer both English and Malayalam as a medium of instruction.